Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Polyurethane Motor Mounts

-Polyurethane or “Poly” motor mounts offer a level of compromise in terms of addressing the vehicle’s performance and NVH levels.
+Polyurethane or “Poly” motor mounts offer a level of compromise to address the vehicle’s performance and NVH levels.

 The efficacy, however, will depend on the hardness and flexibility of the polyurethane.
 Poly mounts are usually stiffer than rubber but softer than metal/solid engine mounts.

-Rubber mounts are the best when it comes to reducing vibrations.
+Rubber mounts are the best for reducing vibrations.
 They offer excellent damping characteristics and consequently improved NVH levels.

 However, since rubber attenuates some of the engine vibrations, there is some energy lost in the process.
 That’s why it’s not the most ideal setup when performance is the priority.